-Class Withdrawal: It is the full responsibility of the student to personally withdraw from the course if needed.
-A student who has already missed or has had difficulty completing modules, assignments, papers/projects, exams, and/or anticipates difficulty in completing the course to his/her satisfaction is encouraged to give withdrawal all the consideration it is due.
+Class Withdrawal: It is the full responsibility of the student to personally withdraw from the course if papers/projects, exams, and/or anticipates difficulty in completing the course to his/her satisfaction is encouraged to give withdrawal all the consideration it is due.
 Students should discuss progress and grades with the instructor prior to making a withdrawal decision.

-Technology Policy: Blackboard (http://southplainscollege.blackboard.com) is the learning management system used to take exams and submit assignments.
+Technology Policy: Blackboard (http://southplainscollege.blackboard.com) is the learning management system used to submit some assignments.